 Thank you to all who participated, volunteered and supported Tour de Kilkenny 2018.
 Without you it would not have been possible.
 It was a tremendous success with a record number of cyclists taking part and we raised €9,000 for our chosen charities.
 Check out Facebook and Instagram for photos from the day and the recently held presentation night to the charities.

 Check back here early 2019 for details of next years Tour de Kilkenny!

 Cycling Ireland Member Entry – €25 Online/€30 on the day

 Non-Cycling Ireland Member Entry – €30 Online/€35 on the day

 All profits from this event go to charity.
 This years charities include Samaritans, Irish Pilgrimage Trust, Teac Tom (The Thomas Hayes Trust), New Ross Meals on Wheels and The Watergarden Thomastown.

 Marble City Cyclers are delighted to announce that they will be hosting the tenth edition of the Tour de Kilkenny on Saturday 4th of August, 2018.
 Over the past 9 years, we have raised over €120,000 for charity organisations through the annual support of participants and volunteers.

-As Tour de Kilkenny is now running a 40km, 70km, 110km and 160km route, there is a route to cater for cyclist of all abilities meaning this is a great day out for the family, a group of friends or work colleagues.
+The 2018 Tour de Kilkenny will run 44KM, 77KM, 110KM and 160KM routes.
+There is a route to cater for cyclists of all abilities meaning this is a great day out for the family, a group of friends or work colleagues.
 Or why not make a weekend out of it and enjoy the famous nightlife and hospitalities that Kilkenny city has to offer.

 Cycling Ireland Rules and Guidelines